Kupoman/shadertest/README.md

 # shadertest
-A pyhton library for unit testing GLSL functions
+A Python library for unit testing GLSL functions

 ## Example
 Below we have a very simple fragment shader called `add.frag`.